Cell and Gene Therapies 101 Workshop

 May 3-6, 2017, London, England

 ISCT is the premier cell therapy translation society focused on pre-clinical, clinical and translational aspects of developing cell therapy products.
 As such, ISCT helps academic, government and biotech/pharma sectors transform research into practice and product.
 ISCT's Annual Meeting is the perfect opportunity for networking with experts within the global cell therapy field.
 Over 1500 delegates globally are expected to attend.
-Access the preliminary program and more information at http://isct2017.com/program/.
+Access the preliminary program for more information at isct2017.com

 CellCAN's First Pancanadian Strategic Forum on Cell & Gene Therapy